Tengrism: Gods

+Another god is Natigai, who was the god of pregnancy, children, livestock, wives, and health.

 The highest group in the pantheon consisted of 99 tngri (55 of them benevolent or "white" and 44 terrifying or "black"); 77 "earth-spirits"; and others.
 The tngri were called upon only by leaders and great shamans and were common to all the clans.
 After these, three groups of ancestral spirits dominated.
 The "Lord-Spirits" were the souls of clan leaders to whom any member of a clan could appeal for physical or spiritual help.
 The "Protector-Spirits" included the souls of great shamans and shamanesses.
 The "Guardian-Spirits" were made up of the souls of smaller shamans and shamanesses and were associated with a specific locality (including mountains, rivers, etc.) in the clan's territory.
 Non-human beings (İye), neither necessarily personified nor deitified, are revered as sacred essence of things.
 These beings include natural phenomena such as sacred trees or mountains.

 Three-world cosmology

 The Tengrist cosmology proposes a division between the upper worlds (heaven), the Earth, and the world of darkness (underworld).
 These worlds are inhabited by different beings, often spirits or deities.
 A shaman (kam) could through mental powers communicate with these spirits.
 The worlds are not entirely separated, they have constant influence on the Earth.

 In Turkic mythology within Siberian Central Asian religious systems there is the "celestial world", the ground to which "Earth-Water" (Yer-Su) belongs too, and the "underworld" ruled by the spirits beneath the earth.
 They are connected through the "Tree of Worlds" or Tree of Life in the center of the worlds.

 The celestial and the subterranean world are divided into seven layers, although there are variations (the underworld sometimes nine layers and the celestial world 17 layers).
 Shamans can recognize entries to travel into these realms.
 In the multiples of these realms, there are beings, living just like humans on the earth.
 They also have their own respected souls and shamans and nature spirits.
 Sometimes these beings visit the earth, but are invisible to people.
 They manifest themselves only in a strange sizzling fire or a bark to the shaman.